sstsimulator/sst-docs/docs/tools/commandLine/sst-register.md

 ## Remarks

-sst-register is used to register an element library
+The command line utility, sst-register, is used to register an element library.
+Most often it is called within the makefile as the part of the build process.

 ## Syntax
 ```bash